 - driving under the influence.

-When someone is injured in a Johns Creek pedestrian accident, what needs to happen next?
+When someone is injured in an Atlanta pedestrian accident, what needs to happen next?

 When a pedestrian is injured, it is crucial to get appropriate medical treatment, regardless of the financial cost.
-The major hospitals in the area include Emory Johns Creek Hospital.
+The major hospitals in the area include: